MaestroAmu/alx-system_engineering-devops/0x00-shell_basics/README.md

 * `16-clean_emacs`- a script that deletes all files in the current working directory that end with the character `~`.
 * `17-tree`- a script that creates the directories `welcome/`, `welcome/to/` and `welcome/to/holberton` in the current directory.
 * `18-commas`- a command that lists all the files and directories of the current directory, separated by commas (`,`).
-* `holberton.mgc`- Create a magic file holberton.mgc that can be used with the command file to detect Holberton data files.
-Holberton data files always contain the string HOLBERTON at offset 0.
+* `school.mgc`- Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.